uoftgasa/uoftgasa.github.io/markdown/index.md

 	- capacity ~15
  - **AB88** - Conference room
 	 - accessible via key in the mailroom
-	 - this room must be booked prior to use
+	 - this room must be booked prior to use with the booking calendar in the Internal tab of the [astronomy website](https://astro.utoronto.ca)
 	 - capacity of ~20 people
 - **MP1318A** - Seminar Room
 	- must be booked through the CITA administrative office